The 17 Best Basketball Movies of All Time

 Stars: Nick Nolte, Shaquille O’Neal

-A dark look at corruption in college basketball recruiting.
-Its realism is amplified by appearances from real NBA players and its honest portrayal of moral compromise.
+A dark look at corruption in the recruitment of college basketball players, heightened by the presence of actual NBA players and the frank depiction of moral compromises.

 13. Hoop Dreams